ProjectSegfault/transparency/finance/2023/12 - December.md

 - 212.07 € / 33.38 € = ~ 6 years left.

 ## Previous Expenses

 ### BuyVM (Crypto)

 - **Decomissioned** - Moved to Nonic

 ### Soleil (FIAT)

-- **Decomissioned** - Moved to a mix of IN Node and Nonic; See: https://blog.projectsegfau.lt/the-future-of-project-segfault/
+- **Decomissioned** - Moved to a mix of IN Node and Nonic; [See here as to why we've done that.](https://blog.projectsegfau.lt/the-future-of-project-segfault/)

 ### Hebergnity (FIAT)